mcpalmer1980/port_gui/README.md

 The main building block of GUIs built with this module is the Region, which represents a rectangular area that can display text, lists, and images.
-Each Region has numerous attributes that should be defined in theme.json or defaults.json and can be used to change the look and feel of a GUI without changing the program's code.
+Each Region has numerous attributes that should be defined in the theme.json and defaults.json files, which can be used to change the look and feel of a GUI without changing the program's code.

 ## CLASSES:
-**FontManager** - class used to load and render fonts onto a pySDL render context
+**FontManager** - The class used to load and render fonts onto an sdl2.ext.renderer context
-**Image** - simple class to represent and draw textures and subtexture regions onto a pySDL render context
+**Image** - The class used to draw images onto an sdl2.ext.renderer context.
+An image can be any portion of a texture containing many images, and it can scale, flip, and rotate the image.
-**ImageManager** - class to load and cache images as Image objects in texture memory **InputHandler** - handles controller and keyboard input, mapping to simple string events such as 'up', 'left', 'A', and 'start'
+**ImageManager** - The class used to load and cache images in texture memory, and to store associated Image objects.
+**InputHandler** -The class that handles controller and keyboard input, mapping them into simple string events such as 'up', 'left', 'A', and 'start'
-**Rect** - class used to represent and modify Rectangular regions
+**Rect** - The class that represents rectangular regions and can maniputate them.
-**Region** - draws a rectangular region with a backround, outline, image, lists, etc. The main building block of pySDL2gui GUIs
+**Region** - This class is the primary building back of pySDL2gui interfaces.
+It draws a rectangular region with an optional backround, outline, image, text, and/or list.
+It is defined by attributes in a json file.
-**SoundManager** - class used to load and play sound effects and music
+**SoundManager** - This class is used to load and play sound effects and music.

 ## DATA:
-**AXIS_MAP** - maps controller axis to input strings ('left', 'start', 'A', etc.)
+**AXIS_MAP** - A dict that maps controller axises to input strings ('left', 'right', 'up', etc).
-**BUTTON_MAP** - maps controller buttons to input strings
+**BUTTON_MAP** - A dict that maps controller buttons to input strings ('up', 'A', 'L', etc).
-**KEY_MAP** - maps keyboard keys to input strings
+**KEY_MAP** - A dict that maps keyboard keys to input strings ('up', 'A', 'L', etc).
-**char_map** - a string with each character that FontManager should be able to draw
+**char_map** - A string containing each character that FontManager is able to draw.

 ## FUNCTIONS:
-**deep_merge** - used internally to merge option dicts
+**deep_merge** - used internally to merge option dicts.
-**deep_print** - available to display nested dict items or save them to disk
+**deep_print** - available to display nested dict items or save them to disk.
-**deep_update** - used internally to update an options dict from a second one
+**deep_update** - used internally to update one options dict from a second one.
-**get_color_mod** - get the color_mod value of a texture (not working)
+**get_color_mod** - gets the color_mod value of a texture (not working).
-**get_text_size** - get the size a text string would be if drawn with given font
+**get_text_size** - gets the size a text string would be if drawn with the given font.
-**keyboard** - displays an onscreen keyboard to enter or edit a text string
+**keyboard** - displays an onscreen keyboard to enter or edit a text string.
-**make_option_bar** - displays a scrolling options menu to edit options
+**make_option_bar** - displays a scrolling options menu to edit program options.
-**range_list** - generate a list of numerical values to select from in a option menu, similar to a slider widget
+**range_list** - generates a list of numerical values to select from in a option menu, providing functionality similar to a slider widget.
-**set_color_mod** - set the color_mod value of a texture (not working)
+**set_color_mod** - sets the color_mod value of a texture (not working).
-**set_globals** - sets the modules global values within this file's scope
+**set_globals** - sets the module's global values within eac file's scope.

 # GLOBAL OBJECTS:
-**config** - a dict full of options and Region definitions loaded from theme.json and default.json
+**config** - a dict full of options and Region definitions loaded from theme.json and default.json/
-**fonts** - a FontManager used to render all the fonts used by pySDL2gui
+**fonts** - a FontManager used to render all the fonts used by pySDL2gui.
-**images** - an ImageManager used to draw all the images used by pySDL2gui
+**images** - an ImageManager used to draw all the images used by pySDL2gui.
-**inp** - an InputManager used to handle input from sdl2 events
+**inp** - an InputManager used to handle input from sdl2 events.
-**RESOURCES** - a resource manager used to load resources from the assets subfolder
+**RESOURCES** - a resource manager used to load resources from the assets subfolder.
-**sounds** - a SoundManager used to play sounds and music within pySDL2gui
+**sounds** - a SoundManager used to play sounds and music within pySDL2gui.
-**screen** - a sdl2.ext.Renderer context that pySDL2gui displays graphics into
+**screen** - an sdl2.ext.Renderer context that pySDL2gui displays graphics into.

 # FontManager class
-The FontManager class loads ttf TODO (otf?) fonts, caches them, and draws text into a sdl2.ext.Renderer context.
+The FontManager class loads ttf and otf font files, caches them, and draws text into an sdl2.ext.Renderer context.

 **init**( renderer)
-Initialize FontManager for use with pySDL2.ext.Renderer context
+Initialize FontManager for use with a pySDL2.ext.Renderer context

 - *renderer*: pySDL2.ext.Renderer to draw on

 **draw**(text, x, y, color=None, alpha=None, align='topleft', clip=None, wrap=None, linespace=0, font=None)
-Draw text string onto pySDL2.ext.Renderer context
+Draw a text string onto a pySDL2.ext.Renderer context.

 - *text*: string to draw
 - *x*: x coordinate to draw at
 - *y*: y coordinate to draw at
 - *color*: (r,g,b) color tuple
 - *alpha*: alpha transparency value
-- *align*: treat x as 'center' or 'right' pos (def left)
-- *valign*: treat y as 'center' or 'bottom' pos (def top)
+- *align*: a string determining the text's alignment.
+It can be: topleft, midtop, topright, midleft, center, midright, bottomleft, midbottom, bottomright
-- *clip*: clip text to Rect
+- *clip*: clip the text to this Rect
-- *wrap*: #TODO wrap text over multiple lines, using clip Rect
+- *wrap*: wrap text over multiple lines, using the clip Rect
-- *font*: (filename, size) tuple for font, defaults to last_loaded
+- *font*: the (filename, size) tuple for a loaded font to draw with, otherwise the most recently loaded font is used.
-- *rvalue*: rect*: actual area drawn into
+- *rvalue*: (Rect) the actual area drawn into

 **load**(filename, size=None)
-Load a font for later rendering
+Loads a font for future drawing.

 - *filename*: path to a ttf or otf format font file
-- *size*: int point size for font or 'XXpx' for pixel height
+- *size*: point size(int) for the font, or a string ending with px(ex '12px') to use pixel height instead
 - *rvalue tuple*: a (filename, size) 2-tuple representing the font in future draw() calls

 **width**(text, scale=1)
-Calculate width of given text not including motion or scaling effects Uses currently loaded font
+Calculate the width of given text using the currently loaded font.

-- *text*: text string to calculate width of
+- *text*: a text string to calculate the width of
-- *rvalue*: (int) width of string in pixels
+- *rvalue*: (int) width of the string in pixels

 # Image class
+The Image class is used to draw images onto an sdl2.ext.renderer context.
+An image can be any portion of a texture that contains multiple images, and it can scale, flip, and rotate the image.
+The ImageHandler uses this class internally, and while using Image objects to draw images is common, users should rarely need to manually create them.

 **init**(self, texture, srcrect=None, renderer=None)
 Create a new Image from a texture and a source Rect.

-- *texture*: a sdl2.ext.Texture object to draw the image from
+- *texture*: an sdl2.ext.Texture object to draw the image from
 - *srcrect*: a gui.Rect object defining which part of the texture to draw
-- *renderer*: a sdl2.ext.Renderer context to draw into
+- *renderer*: an sdl2.ext.Renderer context to draw into

 **draw**()
-Draw image into its current destrect(Rect region), which defaults to full screen maintaining aspect ratio
+Draw the image into its current dstrect, which defaults to full screen maintaining its aspect ratio.

 **draw_at**(x, y, angle=0, flip_x=None, flip_y=None, center=None)
-Draw image with topleft corner at x, y and at the original size.
+Draw the image with its topleft corner at x, y and at its original size.

 - *x*: x position to draw at
 - *y*: y position to draw at
-- *angle*: optional angle to rotate image
+- *angle*: optional angle to rotate the image
 - *flip_x*: optional flag to flip image horizontally
 - *flip_y*: optional flag to flip image vertically
 - *center*: optional point to rotate the image around if angle provided

 **draw_in**(dest, angle=0, flip_x=None, flip_y=None, center=None, fit=False)
-Draw image inside given Rect region (may squish or stretch image)
+Draw the image inside a given Rect, which may squish or stretch the image unless the optional fit flag is set positive.

 - *dest*: Rect area to draw the image into
 - *angle*: optional angle to rotate image